mehdibaha/raspberry/KODI.md

 Kodi is media centre software which runs on Raspberry Pi.

-**This guide requires Raspbian to be installed on your Raspberry Pi, and your Pi to be correctly configured.**
+**This guide requires Raspbian to be installed on your Raspberry Pi.**

 ## Configuring Your Raspberry Pi for Kodi